Last Updated on August 10, 2022 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-When a student is treated differently by people at a school or college (students, school staff, teachers) due to race, ethnicity, gender, disability, sexual orientation, national origin, age or another protected category, a discrimination complaint may be warranted.
-If schools won’t act quickly, parents may need to step in and file the complaint with an outside agency to stop the illegal discrimination.
+When a student is treated differently by a public school or college due to race, ethnicity, gender, disability, sexual orientation, national origin, age or another protected category, a discrimination complaint may be warranted.
+In fact, it may be imperative.

 What Circumstances Warrant A Student Discrimination Complaint?

-Before filing a complaint, the context and what happened have to be evaluated to see if student discrimination may have occurred.
+Before filing a complaint, the context and what happened have to be evaluated to see if student discrimination could have occurred.
+This is not always an easy question to answer, but parents and students can look at the facts to see if they think something could be awry.

-For example, has the student been excluded from activities, such as a class trip, based on disability-related conduct (e.g. hyperactivity, seizures, hearing impairment, behavior, etc.)?
-Have students who were different races been treated differently in the exact same situation for no legitimate reason?
+For example, has a student been excluded from activities, such as a class trip, based on disability-related conduct (e.g. seizures, hearing impairment, grades slipping, etc.)?
+Have students of different races been treated differently in the exact same situation, for no legitimate reason?

-Have school staff made some form of slur against a parent or student based on race or national origin?
+Or, did school staff make some form of racial slur against a parent or student based on their race or national origin?
 Was a college student removed from a university program, such as an internship, due to age?
+Are non-English speaking parents being denied translated documents?

-Improper discriminatory conduct in schools and colleges occurs even today.
-This type of conduct may warrant a filing.
+This type of conduct may warrant a filing and investigation.

 Where and When To File A School Discrimination Complaint

 If a student experienced racial, disability or other discrimination within the last 180 days, the student can file a complaint with the United States Department of Education, Office for Civil Rights (OCR).
-This is a great student’s rights agency which, if they accept the complaint, will step in, investigate, and hopefully help to resolve the problem.
+This is a great student’s rights agency which, if they accept the discrimination complaint, will step in, investigate, and hopefully help to resolve the student’s problems.

-To file a student discrimination complaint, one just needs to follow the OCR procedures.
+To file a student discrimination complaint, one just needs to follow the OCR procedures and submit their information.
 There is quite a bit of helpful information for students filing complaints as well on the OCR site.

 If the matter occurred beyond 180 days, a parent or student may still be able to file, but will have to justify the lateness of the filing to OCR.